Bells and lamps of the temple

 Common lamp of the temple

 A common lamp just in the courtyard of the temple used to serve the entire community of the village.
-This used to be lighted along with lighting of the lamp for the deity in ‘garbhagraham’.
+This used to be lighted along with the lighting of the lamp for the deity in ‘garbhagraham’.

 Vijayanagar architecture